GuyResh/karl-fish/README.md

 2. Choose format (CSV or JSON)
 3. Select date range (optional)
 4. Download or email the data

+### User Authentication & Social Features
+1. **Create Account**: Click "Sign In" → "Create Account"
+2. **Verify Email**: Check your email and click the confirmation link
+3. **Add Friends**: Go to Friends page → Search for other anglers → Send friend requests
+4. **Share Sessions**: Mark sessions as "shared" to make them visible to friends
+5. **View Shared Sessions**: Go to Share page to see friends' fishing sessions
+6. **Privacy Settings**: Control who can see your sessions (private, friends, public)

+### Cloud Synchronization
+1. **Automatic Sync**: Your data syncs to the cloud when you're online
+2. **Offline Mode**: Continue logging sessions when offline - data syncs when reconnected
+3. **User-Specific Data**: Each user's data is isolated and secure
+4. **Cross-Device Access**: Access your data from any device with the same account

 ## Data Structure